 At OfficeSpace, performance, security, and data privacy are first-order considerations for how we design our products and policies as an organization.

-Learn how we couple these principles with best-in-class technology to ensure the integrity of your data so you can deliver an exceptional user experience for your team.
+Learn how we couple these principles with best-in-class technology and SOC 2 compliance to ensure the integrity of your data so you can deliver an exceptional user experience for your team.

-OfficeSpace observes key industry best practices and regulatory schemes to protect the security and privacy of our client’s data.
+OfficeSpace observes key industry best practices like SOC 2 compliance and regulatory schemes to protect the security and confidentiality of our client’s data.

 All OfficeSpace employees are trained and certified on data privacy policies and best practices on an ongoing basis.
 Training is conducted during employee onboarding.
 Updates are provided regularly throughout the year.